-9.14 Layout Examples
+9.12 Layout Examples

-The following layout example includes the equipment and utilities.
-A description of each of the NMR system components is presented in the chapter System Components [19], while the details regarding the utility requirements are presented in the chapter Utility Requirements [43].
+The following layout examples of some NMR systems include the equipment and utilities.
+A description of each of the NMR system components is presented in the chapter System Components [> 19], while the details regarding the utility requirements are presented in the chapter Utility Requirements [> 59].